Big moves: Universal Music Group set to acquire Don Jazzy's Mavin label

-Don Jazzy: Universal Music Group to Acquire Majority Investment in Mavin Record, Details Emerge
+Don Jazzy: Universal Music Group Acquires Majority Share in Mavin Record For $200m, Details Emerge

 - One of the top three global music corporations, Universal Music Group, is set to buy out a majority stake in Don Jazzy's Mavin music label